Scalar vacuum densities on Beltrami pseudosphere: Conclusion

 We have investigated the combined effects of spatial curvature and topology on the properties of the vacuum state for a charged scalar field localized on the (2+1)-dimensional Beltrami pseudosphere.
 The corresponding geometry is described by the line element (\ref{ds2}).
 It is assumed that the field obeys the quasiperiodicity condition (\ref{pc}) where the phase is constant.
 With the help of the expressions obtained in \cite{Saha24} for the two-point Hadamard function, two equivalent representations are obtained for the important physical characteristics of the vacuum state.
 As such characteristics we have considered the VEVs of the field squared and of the energy-momentum tensor.
 The corresponding expressions are given by (\ref{FldSq}) and (\ref{Tii}) for the first representation, and (\ref{FldSq1}) and (\ref{Tii-1}) for the second one.
 The VEVs are decomposed into compactified and uncompactified parts.
 The latter parts are divergent, whereas the compact counterparts are finite.
 Thus, the renormalization of the VEVs is reduced to that for the uncompactified parts only.
 As an important special case we have discussed the conformally coupled massless scalar field.
 The geometry for the Beltrami pseudosphere is conformally related to the (2+1)-dimensional Rindler spacetime and the corresponding VEVs of the energy-momentum tensor in these two spacetimes are related by the formula (\ref{EMTR}) for a conformally coupled massless field.

 In addition, the topological contributions have been analysed asymptotically for the limiting values of the ratio $r/L$.
 For a given $r$ the dimensionless ratio $r/L$ corresponds to the inverse of the proper radius of the compactified dimension measured in units of the curvature radius.
 In the case of $r/L\ll1$ the VEVs are approximated as (\ref{smrfs}) and (\ref{SmrT00})-(\ref{SmrT22}).
 In this limit, the decay of the compact counterpart in the energy density as a function of $r/L$ follows a power-law, as $\left(r/L\right)^{2\nu_{m}+1}$.
 The formulae (\ref{SmrT00})-(\ref{SmrT22}) are not applicable for the conformally coupled massless case and the expressions (\ref{SmrTiic}) are provided for that case.
 Contrary to the VEV of the field squared and the energy density, the absolute values of the radial and azimuthal stresses are increasing as the ratio $r/L$ tends to zero, therefore the effect of nontrivial topology is strong for the stresses at small values of the radial coordinate in the conformally coupled massless case.
 The nontrivial topology is essential also in the opposite asymptotic limit, $r/L\gg1$.
 The corresponding leading terms are given as (\ref{lgrfldsq}) and (\ref{lgrTii}).
 The approximate expressions are independent of the mass $m$ and of the curvature coupling parameter $\xi$.
 The magnitudes of the VEVs are increasing by a power-law as the ratio $r/L$ takes large values.
+In the conformally coupled massless case, the growth of the radial and azimuthal stresses is a manifestation of the small-compactification amplification that is universal to topological Casimir systems (even in the locally Minkowski bulk).
+These divergences stem from vacuum fluctuations with high frequencies, and they are analogous to ultraviolet divergences in quantum field theories on the Minkowski bulk.
+In the present geometry, the proper radius of the compactified dimension decreases in the regime $r/L\gg 1$, leading to the observed amplification.
+As with standard Casimir problems, the resulting vacuum expectation values (VEVs) may violate classical energy conditions, a generic feature of quantum vacuum polarization.
+The back-reaction effects become relevant when the VEV of the energy--momentum tensor, multiplied by Newton's gravitational constant, approaches the background curvature scale.